Coaching Staff At Grande Sports Academy

 Residential Advisor

-Tony Bruce brings over 30 years of coaching and college identification experience to Grande Sports Academy, Home of the Real Salt Lake Arizona Academy (RSL-AZ).
-Bruce gathers the student athlete’s academic and athletic goals and uses his experience and expertise to guide the student athlete to a college program that will allow the student athlete to become successful.
+Tony Bruce brings over 30 years of coaching and college identification experience to Grande Sports Academy, home of the Real Salt Lake-Arizona Academy (RSL-AZ).
+Bruce gathers the student-athlete’s academic and athletic goals and uses his experience and expertise to guide the student-athlete to a college program that will allow him to flourish in an ideal environment.
+In the 2012-2013 United States Soccer Development Academy season, Bruce guided the U-15/16 team to its first National Championship title.

-Bruce played professionally in the North American Soccer League for the Los Angeles Aztecs and also in the Amercian Soccer League.
+Bruce played professionally in the North American Soccer League for the Los Angeles Aztecs and also in the American Soccer League.

 Director of Goalkeeping